Box-ball system: soliton and tree decomposition of excursions: Trees, excursions and slot diagrams

 \subsection{Tree representation of excursions}

+In this subsection we summarize classical results mapping finite trees to excursions, see for instance \S1.1 of the lecture notes of Le Gall \cite{LG}.
 Start with the graph of a soft excursion as in Fig.~\ref{excursion-tree}.
 Draw horizontal lines corresponding to the integer values of the height.
 The region below the graph of the excursion is cut into disjoint components by the horizontal lines.
 Associate one node to each connected component.
 The root is the node corresponding to the bottom region.
 The tree is obtained by drawing an edge between nodes whose associated components share a piece of a horizontal line.
 The construction is illustrated in Fig.~\ref{excursion-tree} where the root is drawn as a $\bullet$ while the other nodes as a $\circ$.

-The tree that we obtain is rooted since there is a distinguished vertex and it is planar since it is embedded on the plane where the graph of the excursion is drawn.
-In particular every vertex different from the root has an edge incoming from below and all the other links are ordered from left to right going clockwise.
+The tree that we obtain is rooted since there is a distinguished vertex and it is planar.
+This means that it is embedded on the plane where the graph of the excursion is drawn.
+A consequence of this specific embedding is that every vertex different from the root has an edge incoming from below and all the other edges are ordered from left to right going clockwise.

+In \cite{LG} the map from the planar tree to the excursion is given in terms of a Dyck path.
+The excursion gives the distance to the root of a vehicle that turns around the tree at speed one edge per unit of time.
+The reverse bijection amount to glue the edges face to face below the excursion (in order to recover the edges), as in Fig.\ref{excursion-pairing}.